thequietlife/phishing-analysis/Phishing campaign impersonating Australian Tax Office (ATO).md

 * I wasn't able to access the phishing page at first.
 When I looked in the dev tools I could see it is using Cloudflare's Bot Fight Mode. h/t to @BushidoUK for this tip.
 * The aim of the site is to collect users personal information by pretending to set up their ATO user account.
 * The phishing site opens to a sign in page and then moves to a enter a SMS verification code.
 I was able to step through the phishing kit by entering fake information.
 * The next page was to set up secret questions.
+The target user can either set up secret questions which provide more personal data.
-There is a skip button to bypass this and progress further.
+* There is a skip button to bypass this and progress further.
+* The next page asks for Name and Date of Birth.
+* The message says a medicare card and drivers licence is needed but only the drivers licence needs to be uploaded before it finishes up.
+* The next page is clumsily worded with a typo but also mentioning income statement.
+The browser then pivots to the actual ATO website.